VRK-YTI/yti-docker-java-base/README.md

 ## Image Variants

-The cls-docker-java-base images come in many flavors, each designed for a specific use case.
+The yti-codelist-docker-java-base images come in many flavors, each designed for a specific use case.

-### cls-docker-java-base:latest
+### yti-codelist-docker-java-base:latest

 This image uses Oracle Java 8 JDK and is based on Ubuntu.

-### cls-docker-java-base:debian
+### yti-codelist-docker-java-base:debian

 This image uses OpenJDK and is based on Debian.
 If you are unsure about what your needs are, you probably want to use this one.

 This tag is based off of official [openjdk docker repository](https://hub.docker.com/_/openjdk/), [Dockerfile](https://github.com/docker-library/openjdk/blob/e6e9cf8b21516ba764189916d35be57486203c95/8-jdk/Dockerfile).

-### cls-docker-java-base:alpine
+### yti-codelist-docker-java-base:alpine

 This image uses OpenJDK and is based on the Alpine Linux project.